sage-code/maj/alphabet.md

 vr zb zd zg zm zn zv
 ```

-Combination of 2 consonants is expensive in a word.
+Combination of 2 consonants is expensive.
 Therefore the total cost receive a penalty of "2".

 ## Two vowels